Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Tacoma

 Tacoma, affectionately known as Grit City, has plenty to see and do.
-Museums, vintage shops, quirky eateries, and a bold art scene characterize the state’s third-largest city.
+Museums, vintage shops, quirky eateries, and an unpretentious vibe characterize the state’s third-largest city.

 Spokane

-Eastern Washington city with phenomenal parks, friendly locals, and outdoor recreation.
+An Eastern Washington city with phenomenal parks, friendly locals, and nearby outdoor recreation options.

-Spokane is Eastern Washington’s most exciting city.
-It’s the second largest in the state and full of pubs, cafes, and breweries, along with a welcoming atmosphere a bit reminiscent of the midwest.
+Spokane is Eastern Washington’s big city.
+It’s the second-largest city in the state and has a welcoming atmosphere that’s a bit reminiscent of the Midwest.

-Eastern Washington has a different climate than the west, so Spokane has less rain, more snow, and higher temperatures.
+Eastern Washington has a different climate from the west, so Spokane has less rain, more snow, and higher temperatures.
 Still, in true Pacific Northwest fashion, Spokane is a great place for outdoor recreation.
-Hiking, mountain biking, and snowboarding are just a few of locals’ favorite activities.
+Hiking, mountain biking, and snowboarding are a few of the locals’ favorite activities to partake in, especially in nearby Mount Spokane State Park.

 Vancouver